Smart Block Chain City (SBCC) Price Hits $0.0001

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

-Smart Block Chain City’s genesis date was February 28th, 2022.
+Smart Block Chain City launched on February 28th, 2022.
 Smart Block Chain City’s total supply is 3,000,000,000 tokens.
+The official website for Smart Block Chain City is sbcc.world.
+Smart Block Chain City’s official message board is medium.com/@sbccblokchain.
 Smart Block Chain City’s official Twitter account is @sbcc_blockchain and its Facebook page is accessible here.
-Smart Block Chain City’s official message board is medium.com/@sbccblokchain.
-The official website for Smart Block Chain City is sbcc.world.

 Smart Block Chain City Token Trading

-It is usually not possible to buy alternative cryptocurrencies such as Smart Block Chain City directly using US dollars.
-Investors seeking to trade Smart Block Chain City should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, GDAX or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Smart Block Chain City using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Smart Block Chain City directly using U.S. dollars.
+Investors seeking to trade Smart Block Chain City should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Smart Block Chain City using one of the aforementioned exchanges.

 Receive News & Updates for Smart Block Chain City Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Smart Block Chain City and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.